 Disappointment and dread twisted her stomach.
 No matter how far she ran, no matter the protection, he was always destined to find her.

 “We knew this day would come.
-I had just hoped it would not be so soon.”
+I had just hoped it would not be so soon,” Aphrodite said.

 Together they watched as the afternoon sun dwindled, dwarfed by growing black wisps that rose like smoke, wrapping around the grand, fortified city gate.
-Aphrodite sighed; their defences would not hold for long.
-Hiding had not worked; bloodshed was inevitable.
+Their defences would not hold for long.
+Hiding had not worked.
+Bloodshed was inevitable.

-Aquila gasped as she took Aphrodite’s hand, squeezing it tightly.
+Aquila gasped as she took Aphrodite’s hand, squeezing it.
 It had been decades since Aphrodite entered these lands, seeking refuge from creatures that hunted her.
 The creatures believed that the pure darkness of the Abaddon could only be stopped by Aphrodite, the creature of love and rebirth.